ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***benchmarkByQueryRuns*** - sets the amount of aggregate queries which the benchmark phase will execute.
 If value is greater than zero then parameter 'benchmarkRunPeriodSeconds' is ignored. e.g. if set to 100, benchmark will measure the time to execute 100 aggregate operations
   * ***updateRateThresholdOps*** - defines the update rate of operations per second which should be reached during the first 15% of benchmark time and should be kept during the rest of the benchmark run in order to have a valid result.
 If set to zero, update rate threshold is ignored. e.g. if required update rate is set to 6.3 update operations per second, then benchmark will consider that value during its benchmark run and will report invalid results if that rate drops below the threshold
   * ***updateRateThresholdReachTimePercent*** - defines the time frame during which the defined value in property 'updateRateThresholdOps' should be reached.
 Default value is 0.1 (10%). e.g. if set to 0.1 (i.e. 10%) then the update rate defined in 'updateRateThresholdOps' should be reached during the first 10% of the benchmark run time, if not reached, the result is considered invalid

+* Conifgure the driver to :
+  * ***Generate Data*** - enable phases : loadOntologies, loadReferenceDatasets, generateCreativeWorks
+  * ***Load Generated Data*** - *Generate Data*, enable phase : loadCreativeWorks (generated data can also be loaded manually from folder 'creativeWorksPath/' if database doesn't support automatic loading)
+  * ***Generate Query Substitution Parameters*** - *Generate Data* and *Load Generated Data*, enable phase : generateQuerySubstitutionParameters
+  * ***Validate Query Results*** - to be executed on an empty database, enable phases : loadOntologies, loadDatasets
+  * ***Run The Benchmark*** - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phases : warmUp, runBenchmark
+  * ***Run Online Replication and Backup Benchmark*** - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phase : runBenchmarkOnlineReplicationAndBackup.
+Also make a full backup prior to running the benchmark for later restore point and implement all scripts in folder 'data/enterprise/scripts/' specific to each database.
+  * ***Check Conformance to OWL2-RL Rule-Set*** - to be executed on an empty database with OWL2-RL rule-set, enable phase : loadOntologies.
+No data generation or loading is required.

 ###Run